CyberFlameGO/svnpython/Doc/documenting/markup.rst

 .. describe:: data

-   The name of a module-level variable or constant.
+   The name of a module-level variable.

 .. describe:: const